 Part 1: Background

 Sham Shui Po, historically central to Hong Kong’s textile industry, has transformed into a vibrant hub for local designers and artisans, showcasing a diverse array of textiles, decorations, and fabrics.
 The Cheung Sha Wan Street Temporary Hawker Market, known locally as “Pang Jai,” has been a key fabric trading center since 1978.
-Following its 2023 relocation to the Sham Shui Po New Fabric Market (深水埗新布藝市場), affectionately called “New Pang Jai,” visitor numbers have noticeably declined.
+Following its 2023 relocation to the Sham Shui Po New Fabric Market (深水埗新布藝市場), affectionately known as “New Pang Jai,” visitor numbers have declined noticeably.
 Addressing this issue, the Hong Kong Design Centre (HKDC) seeks to collaborate with the community to analyze the root causes and develop innovative solutions deeply.

 Part 2: Limitations of Traditional Design Research